runwhen-contrib/runwhen-local/docs/Getting_Started-Running_Locally.md

 ```
 mkdir -p $workdir/shared/output

-# The ouput directory needs to be written to from the container image:
+# The output directory needs to be written to from the container image:
 chmod 777 $workdir/shared/output

 cat <<EOF > $workdir/shared/workspaceInfo.yaml